FLNG – great technology, wrong business model

 This blog is almost two years old now and I have been asked multiple times why I avoided the F-word.
 Let’s clear up that misconception right now – I am not avoiding it.
 There only was so much else happening in energy that gave me more thrills than Floating LNG.

 And here we go right to the heart of the matter.
-I simply did never attach enough importance onto Floating LNG in order to give it prominent coverage.
+I simply did never attach enough importance to Floating LNG to give it prominent coverage.

 Many of those living to the tune of LNG strongly disagreed – so far.
 GDF and Santos have recently announced that they would scrap their ill-fated Bonaparte LNG venture.